aamnah/easypaisa/README.md

 Installation
 ---

+- Download the zip file from [here][releases]
+- Upload the `.ocmod.zip` file via _Extensions > Extension Installer_
-- Upload the easypaisa files to your site's root directory.
+- Under _Extension > Modifications_ click the refresh button to rebuild your modification cache!

 - No core files are overwritten.
-- Tested to work with v1.5.6.x and v2.1.0.1
+- Tested to work with v2.1.0.1, v2.1.0.2

 Screenshots
 ---